 CTR Benchmarks by Industry

-This is because users on the search network are actively searching for content related to the keywords they submitted whereas users viewing ads on the display network skim your ads passively, usually with no intent to click.
+Note the difference in average CTR between search and display data: this occurs because users on the search network are actively searching for content related to the keywords they submitted whereas users viewing ads on the display network skim your ads passively, usually with no intent to click.
 In fact, many users will find ads on the display network annoying to their overall viewing experience.

 Data from HubSpot makes this point clearly, people dislike display ads a lot more than they do text-only search ads.